VictorMonte-zz/victormonte.github.io/_posts/2019-04-23-clean-code.md

 * Java
 * Tests

-It also adds some information about Domain Driven Design, Test Driven Development, Dont Repeat Yourself(DRY) and more.
+It also adds some information about Domain Driven Design, Test Driven Development, DRY(Dont't Repeat Yourself) and more.
 It's not so deep into these subjects but it makes a good link between all of them and the Clean Code.
-The relations between them and the develivery of business value.
+The relations between them and the delivery of business value.